 No matter how much you towel or vacuum off your car’s surfaces, any fabric and carpeting in your car, as well as the chassis beneath, will be damp to the touch.
 So, how can you deal with any lingering moisture?

 Start by positioning a fan, two if possible, so that it blows across the car’s floors and seats from one side to the other.
 A shop fan is perfect for this.
 The more air flow the better.
 For real air power use a plug-in leaf blower to direct air under seats.
 Keep the car’s doors open and leave the fans running for at least a day inside your garage.
 This should thoroughly dry out any remaining moisture.
 If you can, station a dehumidifier in your garage while the fans are running to take as much wetness out of the air as possible.

 If you’re stuck far away from home, don’t worry: You can also blast your car’s heater to simulate the drying effect of the fans.
 Turn on the air conditioning, crank the temperature to hot, fan speed high, and set the system to recirculate.
 The AC evaporator will collect moisture from the recirculating hot air and drain it out the bottom of the heater box.
 This method is less efficient, however, and should only be used as a temporary fix until you can properly ventilate your car.

 Even after performing all of these steps, there’s still a chance that lingering moisture could set the stage for future mold growth and mustiness.
 Ditch the air freshener and target areas that might still feel wet with a blow dryer.
-Next, get some moisture-absorbent products, such as baking soda, that you can leave inside the car behind each of the seats.
+Next, get some moisture-absorbent products, such as baking soda or dehumidifier packs, that you can leave inside the car behind each of the seats.
 This will work over time to dry out your car’s cabin and reduce the chance of funky odors taking root.
 Keep airing your car out whenever possible, but keep an eye on the weather so you don’t end up right where you started.

 A wet car isn’t the end of the world.
-As long as you keep calm and follow these basic steps for drying off your car’s interior, you should be able to avoid any permanent water damage to your vehicle.
+As long as you keep calm and follow these basic steps for how to dry off your car’s interior, you should be able to avoid any permanent water damage to your vehicle.
 These tips are geared more towards fresh water that came from rain or snow.
 If your vehicle was flooded or otherwise in deeper water, you will need to go a lot further than just drying thing out.